Joseph Harper celebrates Taika Waititi’s ingenious early comedy gems on NZ On Screen.

 It’s a classic vid.
 You’ve got the entrée of Brendhan Lovegrove looking great and doing some (assumedly) very timely deep-vein thrombosis material.
 Then you’ve got Taika shambling out and launching confuse rays in all directions.
 He even manages to make a particularly annoying ‘funny guy’ crowd member, somehow work.

 I love everything about it.
 I love the wig.
 I love the teeth.
 I love the air of extreme unpreparedness.
 It’s brilliantly weird.
 A bit of touch-and-go crowd work followed by a very long deconstruction of the world’s most hack joke – “I just flew in… and boy are my arms tired” – and, finally, his immortal egg bit.

 It’s the kind of thing that’s best not to think too much about.
-Just enjoy this glimpse of one of our best artists, back when he spent 100% of his days wearing funny fake teeth.
+Just enjoy this glimpse of one of New Zealand’s best artists, back when he spent 100% of his days wearing funny fake teeth.